 Travelers, curious by nature, are great people to buy books for.
-Depending on the kind of traveling they enjoy, just about any kind of tome can be handy for information, inspiration, or just plain entertain.
+Depending on the kind of traveling they enjoy, just about any kind of tome can be handy for information, inspiration, or just plain entertainment such as memoirs, classic novels, cookbooks, romance books, and an array of other genres.
 Below is a list of some great options for gifts or to keep yourself entertained.

 The Best We Could Do, by Thi Bui uses the force of classic comic illustrations to punch you in the face.
 Not like, Superman, punch you in the face, but like raw emotion style.
 The author’s childhood, escaping Vietnam with her family and coming to America, serves as a backdrop to her current day struggle with motherhood and daughterhood.
 The writing is sincere and searing.